liamwalsh1980/Milestone-Project-4/README.md

 ## Shop Owner Features

 Shop owners/administrators with superuser access can login to the admin backend and also access the ‘Product Management’ page at the frontend of the site.
-Backend admin is available via the URL (URLADDRESS/admin) with the right level of access once logged in.
+Once logged in and with the right level of access, the backend admin is available via the URL (URLADDRESS/admin) or more conveniently by clicking the 'Admin Panel' link found within the 'My Account' at the top right.
 Users will be able to view, edit, delete and add the following: -
 - Products
 - Product categories
 - Orders
+- Services
+- Service categories
+- Bookngs
 - User accounts
 - Email address
 - Sites

 These users can access the product management at the frontend by clicking ‘My Account’ from the top right of any page they are on.
+Users will be able to view, edit, delete and add Products.

 ### Add Products